 In order to effectively target acne, the treatment is combined with other traditionally Chinese healing techniques, such as acupuncture or the application of plant medicine.
 Most surprisingly, the combination of cupping with another kind of method tends to have a better outcome than that of other methods alone.
 In fact, more than 90 percent of people who tried wet cupping for acne during a particular trial, managed to significantly reduce their symptoms.
-Wet cupping was found to lead to particularly impressive results when performed while the patient also applied herbs to the affected areas.
+Wet cupping was found to lead to particularly impressive results6 when performed while the patient also applied herbs to the affected areas.

 Cupping Therapy And Pain Relief

 How does cupping lead to pain relief?
 The therapy works on the principle of increasing blood flow around the affected area.
 Basically, the cups apply pressure to the painful soft tissue, stimulating a stream of energy, including oxygen and nutrients, along the channels close to the region.
 In more extreme cases, the method’s pressure and heat can be combined with other forms of therapy, such as acupuncture.

 As mentioned, athletes most often tend to use cupping as a method for alleviating pain7 and relaxing their muscles.
 This kind of therapy has also proven useful for more severe injuries, such as inflammation.
 When a joint or a muscle becomes inflamed, this means that the body is preparing to heal itself.
 In essence, inflammation is not a bad thing; it is your organism’s way of getting your blood’s white blood cells, as well as fibroblasts, nutrients, and platelets to begin feeding and healing the tissue.
 Basically, cupping acts as a catalyst and speeds up this process to bring you quick relief from adhesions, knots or even simply from an intense gym session.
 Cupping has also been known to aid in relieving migraines, joint pain, and back soreness.